1ScriptKiddie1/NFT-LandingPage/README.md

 # Website---Mobile-game-studio
 This is one of my first layouts.
 Before that, I learned a little about the basics of html and css.
-I know there will be many mistakes and wrong decisions, but I will try to improve and upgrade my skills.
-And also study adaptive layout, because this project assumed adaptability, most likely I will continue to supplement this project.
+I know there will be many mistakes and wrong decisions, but I'll try to improve and upgrade my skills.
+And also study adaptive layout, because this project assumed adaptability, most likely I'll continue to supplement this project.

 Website Template ( Макет сайта ): https://www.figma.com/file/0hfNUTOuJDRHGWilFAUkFV/Toy.Stream---%D0%BF%D1%80%D0%BE%D1%82%D0%BE%D1%82%D0%B8%D0%BF-(Copy)?node-id=0%3A1